ipselium/cpyvke/README.md

 ![A Basic Client](https://github.com/ipselium/cpyvke/blob/master/docs/pydev.png)

+cpyvke is a variable explorer and a kernel manager written in Python 3 ncurses for iPython kernels (Python 2.x or 3.x). cpyvke supports inpection of numpy ndarray among other, and provides a set of tools to visualize and plot data.

-cpyvke is **still in development** : A lot of bugs are definitely there !
+Be aware that cpyvke is **still in development** : A lot of bugs are definitely there !

 Note that this version only works with Python 3.x.
 The Python 2.7 version is no longer maintened !

 - - -